Lego Star Wars: The Complete Saga: Gameplay

+Playable characters

+There are over 120 playable characters from the films in The Complete Saga, including Anakin Skywalker, Obi-Wan Kenobi, Darth Sidious, Yoda, Luke Skywalker, Princess Leia, Han Solo, Chewbacca, and even characters new to the game like Watto, Zam Wessell, and Boss Nass.
+Certain characters carry blasters that can be transformed into grappling hooks, while the Jedi and Sith characters wield lightsabers and come with the ability to use the force.
+There are also challenges in each level that can only be achieved by the abilities of certain characters; for example, only bounty hunters can open certain doors and only Sith lords can use the force to lift black Lego bricks.
+The Cantina features a character customizer, a key feature from Lego Star Wars II, that allows the player to mix and match different body parts from the previous Lego Star Wars games to create their own playable character.

 Development

 Traveller's Tales created The Complete Saga in response to the success of the original game and its sequel with LucasArts publishing the game.
 They combined the two games while also updating graphics, as well as adding new levels, characters, and new costume elements for customizable characters.

 While The Complete Saga targeted major seventh-generation platforms, Traveller's Tales ruled out the possibility of a PlayStation Portable version on the grounds that the developers did not have enough resources to make it.

 Reception

 The game received "favourable" reviews on all platforms according to the review aggregation website Metacritic.
 In Japan, where the PlayStation 3 and Wii versions were ported and published by Activision on 27 March 2008, Famitsu gave them each a score of three eights and one seven for a total of 31 out of 40.

 In April 2009, the game was the fourth-highest selling on the Wii, and ninth for the DS.
 By 2 May 2009, the game's worldwide sales total exceeded 3.4 million.
 By June 2010, the game had achieved an ELSPA Gold sales award, indicating sales of 200,000 units in the UK.
-As of February 2017, the game is the best-selling Star Wars video game of all-time, with sales of 15.29 million.
+As of February 2017, the game is the best-selling Star Wars video game of all time, with sales of 15.29 million.
 It was the best-selling Lego video game of all-time until being surpassed by Lego Marvel Super Heroes in 2017.

 Guinness World Records Gamer's Edition 2009 ranked The Complete Saga as the 23rd greatest video game of all time.
 The game was nominated for Favorite Video Game at the 2012 Kids' Choice Awards, but lost to Just Dance 3.
 The Nintendo DS version, which sold 4.7 million units, is the best-selling third party game of all time for the platform.